b8234/Azure-AI-Projects/Azure Language /Analyze Text Python/README.md

 ```

 ## Configuration
-- Set up Azure Cognitive Services in the Azure portal.
+- Set up an Azure Cognitive Services resource in the Azure portal, choosing either the Azure AI services multi-service option or the     single language resource.
 - Create a `.env` file with Azure service credentials:
   ```
   COG_SERVICE_KEY=your_key